meitneshi/challenge-documentation/docs/challenge-types/multi-service.md

   - 5432
 ```

-You can find an example of a multi services challenge though [SQL type challenge](challenge-types/sql).
+You can find an example of a multi services mission though [SQL type challenge](challenge-types/sql).